rcosta358/cf_ai_code_reviewer/README.md

 3. The LLM returns structured review feedback
 4. The review is displayed to the user
 5. The review is stored in a key-value storage for persistence
-6. The user can ask follow-up questions or provide additional context in the chat, which sends a new request to the LLM with the previous review as context, where the LLM can provide clarifications or update the previous review based on the new information
+6. The user can ask follow-up questions or provide additional information in the chat to get an updated review

 ## Architecture